 The Honors Peer Mentor, as part of a team of 6-8 staff, offers general advising about Honors coursework and Experiential Learning primarily to students who have yet to complete 12 semester hours of Honors credit, the coursework component of the University Honors curriculum.
-This is a paid staff position and generally requires a minimum of 6 hours but the hours can be flexible.
+This is a paid staff position and generally requires an average of 5-8 hours per week, varying across the semester.

 **Preference given to Juniors and Seniors or those who have started their Experiential Learning